tfsec/tfsec.github.io/_docs/aws/iam/set-minimum-password-length.md

 ---
+title: aws-iam-set-minimum-password-length
-title: IAM Password policy should have minimum password length of 14 or more characters.
+description: IAM Password policy should have minimum password length of 14 or more characters.
 shortcode: aws-iam-set-minimum-password-length
 legacy: AWS039
 summary: IAM Password policy should have minimum password length of 14 or more characters.